School of Science advanced degree ceremony

 For more information, additional accommodations, or questions about the School of Science advanced degree ceremony, please reach out to Nina Wu, Event Manager for the School of Science.
 For all other questions regarding Commencement ceremonies, please visit commencement.mit.edu.

-Watch the ceremony online (including ASL interpretation).
+Watch last year’s ceremony online (including ASL interpretation).

 Advanced degree ceremony